LucioFranco/CompGeo/hw1/sam-1.md

+---
-% Homework 1
+title: Homework 1
-% Sam Windham, *Worked with Lucio Franco*
+author: Sam Windham, *with Lucio Franco*
-% 9/26/2017
+date: 9/28/2017
+geometry: margin=1in
+---

 # 1.
 ## a.